adaltas/node-nikita/packages/core/src/session.coffee.md

             return do_conditions() if action.options.intercepting
             each state.befores
             .call (before, next) ->
+              if before.action
+                return next() unless array.compare before.action, action.action
-              for k, v of before then switch k when 'handler' then continue
+              if before.metadata then for k, v of before.metadata return next() unless v is action.metadata[k]
-                when 'action' then return next() unless array.compare v, action.options[k] else return next() unless v is action.options[k] _opts = intercepting: true
+              if before.options then for k, v of before.options return next() unless v is action.options[k]
+              _opts = intercepting: true
               for k, v of before
                 _opts[k] = v